 For example, if you live in a home with four cats and a small army for a family, it’s probably better if you don’t leave the pictures on the kitchen counter, in the open.
 Are you laughing at us yet?
 We speak only the truth, dear brothers and sisters.
 I had a customer only a few months back that left her heirloom photos neatly organized in 4 piles on the kitchen table for ONE night.
 She was preparing to bring some to the Heritage studio the next day.
 When she got up on her morning, her precious yet vindictive feline companion utterly destroyed 16 photos from the late 1800s.
 The cost to restore those images more than doubled due to the time required.

 Get better paper!
 Get better paper!
 Get better paper!

 As professionals in restoring old photos, we know when the paper quality damages the photo.
-This is why we urge customers to invest in superior paper such as Fuji DeepMatte and Kodak Silk.
+This is why we urge customers to invest in superior paper such as Fuji DeepMatte.
 The paper you choose goes a long way toward longevity.
 Can’t afford those papers.
 Just make sure what you do buy is 100% Acid-Free.

 Remember, however, that buying quality paper for your photos is but ONE step.
 Let’s assume you are going to frame that new photo….

 Buy acid free paper to place BEHIND the picture as well, especially if you’re placing the photo in a frame.
 It’s not expensive.
 Almost all “arts and crafts” stores have acid free framing paper.
 Try Michael's or Hobby Lobby.

 That would depend on your photo album, old friend.